 Brainstorming Your Mission Statement: Use Stories

-There’s nothing quite as powerful as testimonies and stories.
+While we've created a fun mission statement generator, above, to kick off your brainstorming, there’s nothing quite as powerful as testimonies and stories.
 The inspiration, passion, and emotion emulated guides constituents to donate and people to volunteer.
 Harness this power into your mission statement.

 Gather a group